iCasablanca/CacheUtility/README.md

 </pre>

 # Tips
-You can use CacheUtility to cache JSon or Xml item
+You can use CacheUtility to cache JSon or Xml url item

 # FUTURE